sbommaganty/Fitness/README.md

 - JavaScript

 ### Prerequisites
-You will need to install visual studio code.
+You will need to install Visual Studio code.

 ## Installing☔